 There are actually various earlier Piano Sonatas that I enjoy, perhaps least famously, Op.
 54. These, as noted, would benefit from more attention from period piano specialists, and I know there has been some that I'm not in a position to address in any comprehensive way.
 In any case, I continue to enjoy Brendel's version.
 The Piano Sonatas are clearly the backbone of Beethoven's output, one he only broke away from with his very late output, but one which frames most of his career.

 One cannot say the same for Beethoven's String Quartet output.
 There are the early works, not of much interest in my opinion, the Late Quartets which are basically a new style of music, and then only a tiny handful of works in the middle.
 These are generally not favorites, although I've enjoyed them at times.
-Perhaps soon I'll have a set of the Late Quartets I can really recommend, but for now, the Alban Berg's complete set is enjoyable enough.
+Subsequent to rewriting this page in 2012, a series of late quartet recordings that I really enjoy was completed:

-As for the Symphonies, I believe I'll refrain from any further comment, although I'm retaining this entry for reference.
+As for the Symphonies, I believe I'll refrain from any further comment, although I'm retaining the entry for reference.

 Back to Classical music page.Todd M. McComb New version: 26 November 2012 Updated: 9 May 2016